 - persistently withdraw or withhold services for which the tenant has a reasonable need to live in the premises as a home.

-The Council has the power to prosecute persons who commit offences under the Act.
-Our Environmental Health Officers investigate complaints and mediate between the parties wherever possible.
+We can prosecute people who commit offences under the Act.
+Environmental Health Officers investigate complaints and mediate between the parties wherever possible.
 We will consider bringing a prosecution if there is sufficient evidence of an offence being committed and where it is in the public interest to prosecute.

-- Tenancy deposit schemes - effect on landlords
+Tenancy deposit schemes - effect on landlords